 What: All AFGE members are encouraged to attend and participate in our meetings, and to bring any topics to the floor for discussion with your Local officers.

 We will inform members when we plan to resume in-person meetings.
-We normally hold our members meeting from 5pm-6pm in a first floor conference room adjacent to the old Union office - we look forward to seeing you there!PausedPaused
+We normally hold our members meeting in the evening on an ATSC first floor conference room adjacent to the old Union office - we look forward to seeing you there!PausedPaused

 AFGE 2019 Legislative Conference

 AFGE Local3937 representatives returned home from the 2019 AFGE Legislative Conference in February with some good news!

 Congress passed and the President signed a spending bill for the rest of the government.
 This bill provides a 1.9% raise for employees retroactive to the start of calendar year 2019, which we should see reflected in our paychecks soon.